xebialabs-community/xld-powercenter-plugin/README.md

 This is the initial commit of an XL Deploy/PowerCenter plugin.
 It provides a configuration item for a PowerCenter container, a control script to check the connection to it, and scripts to import and delete PowerCenter objects.
 It also includes several support files.

+### Version 1.1.0 ###
+The powercenter.PowercenterXml has been updated in version 1.1.0 for the following behavior, remaining backwards-compatible with prior versions.

+A new property folderNameMap has been introduced as a map_string_string kind to allow for source and target folder names to differ.
+Multiple entries can be provided.
+The key of each entry is the source folder name, while the value is the target folder name.

+If the folderNameMap is present (not empty), then the source and target folder names in it will be used instead of any folder names in the old folderList property.

+The old property folderList is still present as a list_of_string kind to allow for compatibility with prior versions of this plugin.

 # CI status #

 [![Build Status][xld-powercenter-travis-image] ][xld-powercenter-travis-url]